-Mahiro Fuwa was on a dangerous quest to hunt down the murderer of his non-biological sister Aika, who had been gruesomely murdered one year ago.
-Contacted by the leader of the Kusaribe clan who was left stranded on an island by her followers, Mahiro strikes a bargain to help Hakaze in exchange for her help to find Aika’s murderer.
+Mahiro Fuwa is on a dangerous quest to hunt down the murderer of his non-biological sister Aika who was gruesomely murdered one year ago.
+Contacted by the leader of the Kusaribe clan who was left stranded on an island, Mahiro strikes a bargain to help Hakaze in exchange for her help to find Aika’s murderer.

 Upon learning his friend’s intentions, Mahiro’s best friend Yoshino joins him on the quest.
 Little did Mahiro know that Yoshino was secretly dating Aika underneath his nose before she died — something that Mahiro would not have tolerated despite insisting that he doesn’t have feelings for Aika.
 They soon get caught in the middle of an internal battle within the Kusaribe clan where all members intend to defy Hakaze by reviving the ‘Tree of Exodus’, a deadly tree whose power can destruct the world.

 By far, Blast of Tempest is one of the most original series we have encountered, and it is without a doubt a homage to William Shakespeare’s Hamlet and The Tempest.
 As expected of a Shakespeare-inspired anime, the ominous stage must be set, and what better way to begin a tragedy than a revenge mission for Mahiro and Yoshino.

 But of course, God has other plans for the duo.
 As bizarre as it sounds, never before have we seen a story that is focused on two Godly trees waging war against one another.
 In the midst of this setting, the sight of two well-established characters is rather refreshing — something that we haven’t seen in awhile.
 Despite being enemies since childhood, both Mahiro and Yoshino consider themselves ‘close’ friends.